Consensys/doc.tessera/docs/HowTo/Configure/Peer-discovery.md

 # Configure peer discovery

-Configure peer discovery in the [Tessera configuration file](Tessera.md).
-Options for peer discovery are:
+You can configure peer discovery in the Tessera [configuration file](Tessera.md).
+Configuration options for peer discovery are:

 * [`disablePeerDiscovery`](#disable-peer-discovery)
 * [`peer`](#specify-peers)